 Investigating an Emergency Room Error Case Requires Resources

 In some cases, the issue of whether an emergency room error occurred or constituted medical malpractice is contested.
 When this occurs, victims may need to gather evidence in support of their claim, a process that can require a significant investment of time and money.

 When you retain an attorney, he or she will fully investigate your claim and uncover any evidence of malpractice that may exist.
 In order to do so, your lawyer will use a set of legal procedures known collectively as “discovery” in order to obtain evidence.
 This can include requesting documents from the healthcare facility where you sought treatment, obtaining verbal or written testimony from individuals that have information about your case, and eliciting expert opinions about the way in which you were treated and whether the actions of the medical professionals who treated you provided an adequate level of care or made impermissible mistakes.

 Contact Our Charleston Emergency Room Error Lawyers Today

-If you have concerns about the care you or a loved one has received in a hospital emergency room, contact the Charleston emergency room error lawyer at Hartman Law Firm, L.L.C. today for a free, no-obligation consultation.
+If you have concerns about the care you or a loved one has received in a hospital emergency room, contact the North Charleston emergency room error lawyers at The Hartman Law Firm, LLC today for a free, no-obligation consultation.
 Call us today at 843-300-7600 or fill out our online form.
-We represent emergency room negligence victims throughout Charleston and across South Carolina.
+We represent emergency room negligence victims throughout South Carolina.
 There are statutes of limitation that limit the time in which you can bring a claim.
 So, don’t delay.
 Get help now